 Although the landslides did not encroach on the road surface, the A59 was closed between Blubberhouses and Raven’s Peak while remediation work took place.

-The landslides at Blubberhouses have been reported in the local and national news:
+The landslides at Blubberhouses were reported in the local and national news:

-The Blubberhouses 2 landslide was an Earth Slide, the failed material had been removed when the visit took place but the area which had failed was clearly visible.
-Workers at the site suggested that trees uprooted upslope caused the superficial deposits and bracken that overlay the bedrock to become unstable and slide downslope.
+The Blubberhouses 2 landslide was an earth slide.
+The failed material had been removed when the visit took place but the area that had failed was clearly visible.
+Workers at the site suggested that trees uprooted upslope caused the superficial deposits and bracken that overlaid the bedrock to become unstable and slide downslope.